nasa/earthdata-search/README.md

 ##### NVM

 To ensure that you're using the correct version of Node it is recommended that you use Node Version Manager.
 Installation instructions can be found on [the repository](https://github.com/nvm-sh/nvm#install--update-script).
 The version used is defined in .nvmrc and will be used automatically if NVM is configured correctly.
+Using nvm we can switch node versions to the one utilized on Earthdata Search.
+From the top-level directory:

+    nvm use

 ##### Serverless Framework